-A water heater pilot orifice is located at the end of the pilot supply line.
-Gas orifices have a very tiny hole for the gas to pass through.
+The pilot orifice is located at the end of the pilot supply line.
+You will need to shut the gas off and remove the burner

 Unscrew the pilot line from the pilot head.

-This is the water heater Pilot orifice up close.
-You can see how tiny the hole in the center of the orifice is.
+This is the orifice up close.
+You can see how tiny the hole in the center is.

 Hold it up to a light and look through it.
 Tap it on something and/or blow through it if its clogged.